morissetcl/morissetcl.github.io/about.md

   Then I came back to France and I worked as sales rep...but definitely it wasn't for me.
 So I decided to launch my own tech product..but I couldn't find developers in my surrounding, from this time I've started to learn HTML/CSS as the first baby-step to learn code.<br><br>

-  But quickly I fell in love with the magic of coding and I decided to switch job to be part of the tech team.
+  But quickly I felt in love with the magic of coding and I decided to switch job to be part of the tech team.
 I studied at <a href='https://www.lewagon.com/'>Le Wagon Bootcamp (Paris)</a>.
 After my graduation I worked on some small missions as Ruby dev..but my career really started when I've begun to work within <a href='https://www.captive.fr/'>Captive Studio</a> (my current job) as Ruby On Rails Developer.
   <br><br>
   <p class='subtitle'>What I do after work.</p>

-  <span class='blue'>Graffiti:</span> I paint since I was 16.
+  <span class='blue'>Graffiti:</span> I have been painting for 15 years.
 From wall to canvas I like create and play with letters.<br>

   <span class='blue'>Concert: </span> French rap from 90's to 00 and Gospel music.<br>